VARSITY CIVIC AFFAIRS COMMITTEE

 South Shaganappi Local Area Plan

 The South Shaganappi Local Area Plan was approved by Council on March 4, 2025.
-The SSLAP determines where future residential and commercial density can occur and repeals previous planning policies such as the Varsity Land Use Study.
+The SSLAP determines where future density can occur and repeals previous planning policies.
 You can view the maps on the city’s website.

 Blanket Rezoning & New Setback Rules

 Blanket rezoning came into effect on August 6, 2024.
 All residential lots in Calgary are now zoned R-CG which allows a wide range of building types including single detached, semi-detached, duplex, cottage clusters, rowhouses, and townhouses.
-Single and semi-detached housing has a maximum lot coverage of 45% and 10 metres in height, whereas rowhouses and townhouses have a maximum lot coverage of 60% and 11 metres in height.
+Single and semi-detached housing has a maximum lot coverage of 45% and 10 metres in height, whereas rowhouses have a maximum lot coverage of 60% and 11 metres in height.
 The average lot coverage in Varsity ranges from 25-35%.
-Rowhouses usually accommodate 8 dwelling units – 4 on the main level and 4 secondary suites.
-This much larger building footprint and height can overwhelm and overshadow neighbouring houses and create issues with on-street parking, waste disposal, and privacy.
+On a 50 foot lot, rowhouses accommodate 8 dwelling units – 4 on the main level and 4 secondary suites.
+This larger building footprint and height can overwhelm and overshadow neighbouring houses and create issues with on-street parking, waste disposal, and privacy.
 Rowhouses and townhouses are discretionary uses and can be appealed to the Subdivision and Development Appeal Board.

 The contextual setback rules were not brought forward into the new bylaw.
 Previously, the character of a streetscape was maintained by requiring a consistent front setback (& rear setback).
 The contextual front setback established the average front setback of the 2 adjacent homes and allowed the new house (or renovation) to extend up to 1.5 metres beyond that average distance.
 This allowed for a gradual creeping forward of homes on a street but prevented a drastic change in the character of the street.